aurelienog/renov/README.md

 - How to structure a modern Next.js 15 project using the App Router and Server Actions
 - Implementing best practices for SSR, lazy loading (`Suspense`, `next/dynamic`), and code splitting
-- Enhancing accessibility through semantic HTML, color contrast, and descriptive alt text
+- Enhancing accessibility through semantic HTML, color contrast, descriptive alt text, and full keyboard (Tab) navigation support.
 - Deploying a production-ready app on Vercel and debugging common deployment issues

 ---